madhab452/csvtosql/README.md

-## madhab452/csvtosql
+# madhab452/csvtosql

-csvtosql is cli tool to convert csv file in sql tables, Oftentimes we have to work with data in Excel, because Product Owner and users are more comfortable with it.
-But as an data engineer or developer we feel comfortable to run sql queries.
+csvtosql is a cli tool to convert csv data to sql db tables, Oftentimes we have to work with data in Excel because product and users are more comfortable with excel.
+But, as a data engineer or developer like me feel more comfortable to run sql queries.
+This will automate your data migration from excel to sql.

+#### TODO

+- [ ] Handle more edge cases, for example when no of cols is greater than header
+- [ ] Add tests
+- [ ] Add mysql as optional db
+- [ ] Remove Util
+- [ ] Add mysql as optional db